Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 19 – as of September 2025Alibaba Cloud, AWS, Google Cloud (GCP), IBM Cloud, Microsoft Azure, Oracle Cloud.
+Direct Cloud On-RampsOver 19 – as of September 2025Alibaba Cloud, AWS, Azure, Google Cloud (GCP), IBM Cloud, Oracle Cloud.

-Tax IncentivesVariesIncludes data-center-specific efficiency rebates and general energy incentives.
+Tax IncentivesYesIncludes DC-specific efficiency rebates and general green energy incentives.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps The state features over 19 dedicated cloud on-ramps connecting to 21 distinct cloud regions as of September 2025.
-This enables secure, low-latency private connections directly into major providers, including Alibaba Cloud, AWS, Google Cloud (GCP), IBM Cloud, Microsoft Azure, and Oracle Cloud.
+Direct Cloud On-Ramps With over 19 dedicated cloud on-ramps connecting to 21 distinct cloud regions, California offers exceptional private access to all major hyperscalers.
+Direct connectivity is available to Alibaba Cloud, AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, and Oracle Cloud, minimizing latency and improving security for hybrid cloud workloads.

 Power Analysis